 Prepared by Clayton R. Wright crwr77 at gmail.com

-The 34th edition of the conference list covers selected events that primarily focus on the use of technology in educational settings and on teaching, learning, and educational administration.
-Only listings until June 2016 are complete as dates, locations, or Internet addresses (URLs) were not available for a number of events held from July 2016 onward.
+The 35th edition of the conference list covers selected events that primarily focus on the use of technology in educational settings and on teaching, learning, and educational administration.
+Only listings until December 2016 are complete as dates, locations, or Internet addresses (URLs) were not available for a number of events held from January 2017 onward.
+1,511 confirmed events are listed.
 In order to protect the privacy of individuals, only URLs are used in the listing as this enables readers of the list to obtain event information without submitting their e-mail addresses to anyone.
 A significant challenge during the assembly of this list is incomplete or conflicting information on websites and the lack of a link between conference websites from one year to the next.